-- Visit during Drop-In Hours: Drop-in advising provides immediate access to Sadé without making a prior appointment, for brief questions about academics, social life, personal concerns, or areas of interest.
+- Visit during Drop-In Hours: Drop-in advising provides immediate access without making a prior appointment, for brief questions about academics, social life, personal concerns, or areas of interest.

-- Schedule an appointment: For in-depth conversations, it is recommended that students make an appointment with Sadé to meet either during her drop-in hours or another time.
+- Schedule an appointment: For in-depth conversations, it is recommended that students make an appointment to meet either during drop-in hours or another time.
 Please use the form below to arrange a time.

-- Contact Sadé: Complete this form to get in touch with Sadé.
-She would love to hear from you!
+- Contact the Student Advocate: Complete this form.
+We would love to hear from you!